kuyalancee/TOP-stuff/README.md

 # TOP_stuff

-indeed
+TOP journey, start 2/24/25, going strong copege

-## what is this?
+## What is this?

-using the odin project to practice html css js wicked
+Using The Odin Project to learn and practice HTML, CSS, and JavaScript

-## why is this?
+## Why is this?

-also for git practice
+Putting this on GitHub to also practice using Git